GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/unlocks-config-format.md

 ---
 title: Unlocks config format
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Players Achievements
+# Player Achievements

 Most modern game use players achievements.
-The achievement can be simple, like killing 10 zombies, or more complex, tracking changes of player level, player abilities, battle pass level, etc. In our services, player achievements are implemented as unlocks.
-[Player statistics](stats-config-format) are used to open an unlock.
+The achievement can be simple, like killing 10 zombies, or more complex, tracking changes of player level, player abilities, battle pass level, etc.
-Our services make working with achievements very flexible and open up huge opportunities.
+In our services, player achievements are implemented as unlocks.
+[Player statistics](stats-config-format) are used to open unlocks.

 This article describes the format of unlocks config and provides examples of simple and complex unlocks.
-You can read about using unlocks in your game here: [Userstat Api](userstat-api#userstat-api).
+You can read about using unlocks in your game here: [Userstat Api](./../services-api/userstat-api#userstat-api).

 ## Unlocks format

-To use and store an unlock you need to add its description to [unlocks config](gui-description#unlocks-config-editing) and [deploy the config](gui-description#deploy-configs) to the server.
+To use and store an unlock you need to add its description to [unlocks config](./../gui/configs-management#multi-element-config) and [deploy configs](./../gui/configs-management#deploy-configs) to services.

 **Unlock description format**: